shivannis/xandr-docs-public/xandr-docs/articles/monetize/migration-to-microsoft-identity-platform-login.md

 ---
 title: Microsoft Monetize - Migration to Microsoft Identity Platform Login
-description: This page provides step by step guide on how to migrate existing authentication process in Xandr products to Microsoft Identity Platform. ms.date: 10/28/2023
+description: This page provides step by step guide on how to migrate existing authentication process in Microsoft Advertising products to Microsoft Identity Platform. ms.date: 10/28/2023
 ---